 Join the industry on July 25-27 for the 2022 edition of Chicken Marketing Summit, the essential networking and educational conference for poultry business leaders.

 Registration for the Summit covers: 1-1/2 days of educational presentations, 2 evening cocktail receptions, breakfasts, lunch, multiple networking breaks, and the option to participate in the annual Bill Roenigk Chicken Marketing Summit golf tournament.
 Register here

 - Join poultry business leaders and influencers from companies such as:

 Amick Farms, Bojangles’, Chick-fil-A, Church’s Chicken, Claxton Poultry, Case Farms, OK Foods, Maple Leaf Farms, Mountaire Farms, Peco Foods, Perdue Foods, PFSbrands, Pilgrim’s Pride, Raising Cane’s, Restaurant Supply Chain Solutions, Sanderson Farms, Simmons Prepared Foods, Slim Chickens, Supply Management Services (SMS), Tyson, Wayne Farms, Wendy’s, Zaxby’s and more!

 - Engage with key industry execs during multiple panel discussions, including the Supply Chain Partners Panel

-- Be the first to hear results from the Consumer Chicken Consumption Survey, which will reveal answers to new questions about the most pressing consumer topics
+- Be the first to hear results from the annual Consumer Chicken Consumption Survey, which will reveal answers to new questions about the most pressing consumer topics

 Serving a unique cross section of the chicken supply chain, Chicken Marketing Summit explores issues and trends in food marketing and consumer chicken consumption patterns and purchasing behavior.